Employment Projections

 The projection for total employment growth is consistent with employment growth to November 2021 and the Government’s forecasts and projections for total employment growth from 2021-22 onwards, as published in the 2021-22 MYEFO.

-Jobs and Skills Australia’s projections are medium term and point-in-time projections and are thus not indicative of expected employment growth in the short term.
+National Skills Commission’s projections are medium term and point-in-time projections and are thus not indicative of expected employment growth in the short term.

 Useful links